 A Spanish football wizard whose blistering pace and pinpoint crosses from the right flank fueled an era of historic triumphs for club and country.

-Jesús Navas is a study in loyalty, speed, and overcoming personal hurdles to achieve footballing immortality.
-For over a decade, he was the human turbocharger on the right wing for Sevilla, his boyhood club, where his whippet-like acceleration and devastating delivery made him a fan idol.
-His career almost never left Seville due to acute homesickness, a battle he famously conquered to answer the call of the Spanish national team.
-That victory off the pitch led to glory on it: Navas was a crucial, if sometimes understated, component of Spain's golden generation, coming off the bench to provide a lethal change of pace in their 2010 World Cup and 2012 European Championship victories.
-After a successful stint at Manchester City, where he added a Premier League title, he returned to Sevilla, morphing into a savvy right-back and captaining the team to more Europa League glory, cementing his status as a one-club legend in spirit and service.
+Jesús Navas came off the bench to provide a lethal change of pace in Spain's 2010 World Cup and 2012 European Championship victories.
+Born in 1985, he spent over a decade as the human turbocharger on the right wing for Sevilla, his boyhood club, where his whippet-like acceleration and devastating delivery made him a fan idol.
+He conquered acute homesickness to answer the national team's call.
+After a successful stint at Manchester City, where he added a Premier League title, he returned to Sevilla, morphing into a savvy right-back and captaining the team to more Europa League glory.
+Navas showed loyalty, speed, and the ability to overcome personal hurdles.

 1981–1996